Otto Kirchheimer: Research

 After the National Socialists seized power, the focus of Kirchheimer's work shifted to the analysis of "German fascism".
 In doing so, Kirchheimer expressly opposed the thesis of the Doppelstaat (dual state), which his comrade-in-arms from the Weimar days, Ernst Fraenkel, had put forward.
-He also opposed the view of the Frankfurt School (Horkheimer, Adorno), according to which the National Socialist had transformed monopoly capitalism into state capitalism.
+He also opposed the view of the Frankfurt School (Horkheimer, Adorno), according to which the National Socialists had transformed monopoly capitalism into state capitalism.
 Similar to Franz Neumann's Behemoth.
 Struktur und Praxis des Nationalsozialismus 1933–1944, Kirchheimer claimed politics is determined by the power struggle between different power groups.
 As with Neumann, Kirchheimer too asserted there can be no structurally unified state authority under National Socialism; the Third Reich thus appeared as a "non-state".
 According to Kirchheimer (again in Schmittian thinking) the social groups take possession of the state and its functions, which they divide among themselves.
-This would result in a coexistence and opposition of different power complexes, in which the question of binding decision-making authority would remain open or, in Schmitt, tend towards the executive authority.
+This would result in a coexistence and opposition of different power complexes, in which the question of binding decision-making authority would remain open or, in Schmitt, tend towards executive authority.

 He is father of the concept of a "catch-all party (Allerweltspartei)".
 Otto Kirchheimer's conception of the catch-all party was part of his more comprehensive theory of party transformation, encompassing four interrelated political processes.
 By tracing the development of the catch-all thesis and placing it within the wider context of Kirchheimer's complete work, it is possible to reconstruct a more precise understanding of what Kirchheimer meant by the catch-all concept, which itself remains highly contested.
 Kirchheimer's anxiety about modern democracy originated with what he saw as the vanishing of principled opposition within parliament and society, and the reduction of politics to the mere management of the state.
 This leads to collusion of political parties and the state, severing of the societal links of party organisations, and erosion of the classic separation of powers.
 Vanishing opposition, cartelisation and professionalisation of politics pits citizens against a powerful state, which increases political cynicism and apathy.
 Kirchheimer's comprehensive approach remains relevant to much of the contemporary debate about the transformation of Western political systems.

 The German Research Fund (Deutsche Forschungsgemeinschaft, DFG) is funding the research and editorial work for an edition in five volumes of the Gesammelte Schriften (Collected Writings) of Otto Kirchheimer.
-The project began in late 2015 at Greifswald University and is scheduled to take about five years.
+The project began in late 2015 at Greifswald University, and the sixth and final volume was published in 2022.